nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 During the execution of `AvailCommand`, a call will be made to `Model` in order to get the available class. `Model` will then call `TeachersPet::getAvailableClass`.
-The `TeachersPet::getAvailableClass` will then call `UniquePersonList::getAvailableClass` which will subsequently return a `Class` object, which will be displayed to the user.
+The `TeachersPet::getAvailableClass` will then call `UniqueStudentList::getAvailableClass` which will subsequently return a `Class` object, which will be displayed to the user.

 The following sequence diagram shows how the avail operation works: